Did you know that 86% of businesses that suffer from fires never recover and go out of business?

 If you are looking for a company to help lower the risk of fire in your office, Hawkesworth can help.

-We not only provide PAT testing and EICR testing to a range of companies across the UK and Ireland but can also test your fire alarms and carry out a fire risk assessment so you know what you need to do to keep compliant.
+We not only provide PAT testing and EICR testing to a range of companies across the UK and Ireland but can also test your fire alarms and carry out a fire risk assessment so you know what you need to do to keep compliant and safe.

 Contact us today to find out more.